forreya/makers-journal/Week1.md

 #### Day 3:
 More thoughts: A weak point of mine is debugging as I tend to just scour through my code until I find the issue, so I must develop good habits and practice 'discovery debugging' as in the long run it'll improve my workflow.
+Day summary: Took a day to work from home by myself, worked through some TTD challenges and refined my knowledge on 'discovery debugging'.

 #### Day 4:
 *Useful Ruby methods that were discovered today:*